liamsmith3194/ace-of-steaks/README.md

 1. As the site owner/admin user, I want the ability to amend and delete reservations, updating the site to allow the table to be replaced by a new booking.
 2. As the site owner/admin user, I want to ensure a table can not be booked for the same date and time (double booked).

-### Django Admin Site
--   The admin site is username and password protected for obvious reason.
-Only a "Superuser" or "Staff status" have access.
--   Recent actions
--   They have the ability to add and amend users, including changing their names, email address, username and even their permissions.
--   It also shows the user's activity in terms of their last login and when they registered.
--   Users
--   Bookings

 ### Wireframes

 -   Figma Desktop Wireframe - [View](https://www.figma.com/file/JePmpqBjAyO6VrkuiHi4Fp/Ace-Of-Steaks---Desktop?node-id=0%3A1)